sanskritsingh/Telling-Stories-with-Data-Page/README.md

 I wish to learn more about data visualization so that I can make good use of the transportation data and effectively portray them to convey a story.
 There is immense amount of data pertaining to the traffic industry and I hope this course will enable me to present data well.
 In the long run, I would want a fulfilling career in the Transportation / Green Infrastructure consulting industry.

+For my final project, I have carried an analysis on what factors affect your travel plans?
+I have done an analysis of number of fatal accidents for [OECD](https://data.oecd.org/transport/road-accidents.htm) Countries.
+The trends are interesting and really can be informational.
+I have later gone on to research that for citizens in US, road accidents are the leading cause of injury deaths.
+Out of 1700 fatal accidents in 2017 & 2018, around 721 fatal accidents were because of road accidents.
+This number is alarming and I have tried to show this through a visualization attached later on my portfolio.
+I even provided solution for people, they could look up for accident data to take an informed decision.
+Also, if they are caught in an accident in a foreign country, steps are enlisted to take care of themselves.
+The main aim was to ensure people travel carefree.

+As a part of this course, I also learned about data critique.
+To analyse a given set of a visualization is an art.
+The common phases of a story are - setup, conflict, solution and then call to action.
+These helped me visualize and critique better. these have also helped me prepare better visualizations.

 ## Portfolio

 The first visualization is regarding percentage of money spent by countries on pension schemes compared to percentage of population above 65 years